What Is an Oklahoma Mortgage Lender Bond?

 The bond you get functions as a three-party contract.
 Your lending company is the principal that needs to get bonded.
 The Oklahoma Department of Consumer Credit is the obligee that sets the bond requirement.
 The surety gets you bonded.

-Questions about Mortgage Lender Bonds
+Questions about Mortgage Lender Bonds in Oklahoma

 When do I have to obtain a mortgage lender bond?